 Crude Oil Benchmarks

 Regional benchmarks, like West Texas Intermediate (WTI) in the US, have been created to track crude oil prices.
-Oil quality, economics, and geopolitics largely underpin benchmark crude prices.
-Oil and gas industry climate damages, however, are not factored into prices.
-These co-mingled oils’ wide-ranging climate footprints can vary by a factor of two to five.
-A climate-wise market should reflect the true costs of oil production and consumption by incorporating emissions intensities of varying oils in benchmark pricing.
+Oil quality, market factors, and geopolitics largely determine benchmark crude prices.
+The risks from leakgae and climate change, while significant, are not factored into prices.
+The true costs of crude oil supply and demand must include operational inefficiency and health and safety risks along with emissions intensities.

 Inpage cover